MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-print-bank-account-reconciliation-reports.md

 ---
-    title: How to Print Bank Account Reconciliation Reports
+    title: How to Print Bank Account Reconciliation Reports in Australia
     description: The **Bank Account Reconciliation** report displays open bank ledger entries as unpresented checks or unrecorded deposits.

     documentationcenter: ''